-For installation conditions beyor.1 '.cse shown on the drawings, the pipeline installation shall be specifically designed to resist structural failure.
-The design shall be in accordance with AS/NZS 2566.1 including the structural design requirements shall be shown on the drawings.
+For installation conditions beyond toose shown on the drawings, the pipeline installation shall be specifically designed to resist structural failure.
+The design shall be in accordance with AS/NZS 2566.1 including the structural design commentary AS/NZS 2566.1 Supplement 1.
+Details of the final design requirements shall be shown on the drawings.